Climate of Florida: Pressure

-The low pressure measured from an extratropical cyclone was 28.84 inches/976.7 hPa during the Storm of the Century (1993).
+The low pressure measured from an extratropical cyclone was 28.84 inches/976.7 hPa during the Storm of the Century.
 From a tropical cyclone, the lowest pressure measured was 26.35 inches/892 hPa in the Florida Keys during the Labor Day Hurricane of 1935.
 The highest known pressure measured statewide was 30.74 inches/1041.1 hPa in Tallahassee on February 5, 1996, and January 4, 1979.

 Wind

 Over the winter prevailing winds are out of the north across the panhandle south to near Orlando, but are variable in the rest of the state.
 The summer season sees generally east and southeast winds across the peninsula.
 During the summer months, the average wind pattern implies a surface ridge axis which normally lies across central Florida, with easterly winds from Tampa southward and southwest winds across northern Florida.
-The peak wind gust during the 1930 through 1997 period was 115 miles per hour at Miami International Airport during Hurricane Andrew.
+The peak wind gust during the 1930 through 1997 period was 115 mph at Miami International Airport during Hurricane Andrew.